System

 SLURM is capable of managing complex computing systems composed of multiple clusters (i.e. sets) of machines, each comprising one node (i.e. machine) or more.
 The case of Mufasa is the simplest of all: Mufasa is the single node (called gn01) of a SLURM computing cluster composed of that single machine.

 In order to let SLURM schedule job execution, before launching a job a user must specify what resources (such as RAM, processor cores, GPUs, ...) it requires.
 In managing process queues, SLURM considers such requirements and matches them with available resources.
-As a consequence, resource-heavy jobs generally take longer before thet get executed, while less demanding jobs are usually put into execution quickly.
-Processes that -while they are running- try to use more resources than they requested at launch time get killed by SLURM.
+As a consequence, resource-heavy jobs generally take longer before thet get executed, while less demanding jobs are given higher priority in the execution queue.

 In User Jobs it will be explained how the process of requesting resources is greatly simplified by making use of process queues with predefined resource allocations called partitions.